 Our in-house training

-We run a one-day in-house training workshop that will help admissions professionals to:
+We run a one-day in-house workshop that will help institutions and admissions professionals to:

-- Have fair and open admissions processes that comply with recent changes to criminal record disclosure legislation.
+- Have fair and open admissions processes that build on the recent changes to UCAS processes and comply with recent changes to criminal record disclosure legislation.

 - Develop the knowledge, skills and practical resources you need to be confident in admitting students with criminal records.

-By the end of the training course, attendees will have a better understanding of how to:
+By the end of the workshop, attendees will have a better understanding of how to:

 - Apply a set of fair admissions principles to applicants with criminal records.